KaseyaDEDR/training/Lab 7 - Lateral Movement.md

 ---
-Title: ATT&CK - Lateral Movement Phase
+title: ATT&CK - Lateral Movement Phase
-Description: Simulate lateral movement techniques used by attackers within a network
+description: Simulate lateral movement techniques used by attackers within a network
-Author: Chris Gerritz, Datto
+author: Chris Gerritz, Datto
-Created: 04/17/2025
+created: 04/17/2025
-Achievements:
+achievements:
-Duration: 15
+duration: 15
+Range:
+- Windows
+Applications:
+- Terminal (Command prompt)
+- PowerShell
+- Datto EDR
+External:
+- attack.mitre.org
+- allitshop.infocyte.com
 ---

 ## Description

 The purpose of this lab is to simulate lateral movement techniques used by attackers to pivot between systems within a network.
-You will use PowerShell commands to create RDP connections and remote scheduled tasks on a target system.
+You will use PowerShell commands to simulate the creation of RDP connections and remote scheduled tasks on a target system.
 This lab emphasizes understanding how attackers move laterally and how these activities can be monitored or mitigated.

 ---